Bernadette Peters: 1975–1989: Rise to prominence

-Return to theatre and Broadway success
+Peters was nominated for Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series on The Muppet Show (1977).
+On The Muppet Show, Peters sang the song "Just One Person" to Robin the Frog.
+She was one of the Muppets' guests when they hosted The Tonight Show in 1979, again singing "Just One Person" to Robin, and she appeared in other episodes with the Muppets.
+She performed and presented at the Academy Awards broadcasts in 1976, 1981, 1983, 1987 and 1994.
+Peters has been a presenter at the annual Tony Awards ceremony and also co-hosted the ceremony with Gregory Hines in 2002.
+She also hosted Saturday Night Live in November 1981.
+Peters has appeared on many TV variety shows, with stars such as Sonny and Cher and George Burns.
+She made 11 guest appearances on The Carol Burnett Show as well as appearing with Burnett in the 1972 made-for-television version of Once Upon a Mattress and the 1982 film Annie.

 In 1982, Peters returned to the New York stage after an eight-year absence, in one of her few non-musical stage appearances, the Off-Broadway Manhattan Theatre Club production of the comedy-drama Sally and Marsha, for which she was nominated for a Drama Desk Award.
 She then returned to Broadway as Dot/Marie in the Stephen Sondheim–James Lapine musical Sunday in the Park with George in 1984, for which she received her third Tony Award nomination.
-The New York Times theatre critic Frank Rich called her performance "radiant".
+The New York Times theater critic Frank Rich called her performance "radiant".
 She recorded the role for PBS in 1986, winning a 1987 ACE Award.
 Her next role was Emma in Andrew Lloyd Webber's Song and Dance on Broadway in 1985, winning her first Tony Award for Best Leading Actress in a Musical.
-Frank Rich wrote in an otherwise negative review of the show that Peters "has no peer in the musical theater right now."
+Frank Rich wrote in an otherwise negative review of the show that Peters "has no peer in the musical theatre right now."

 She then created the role of the Witch in Sondheim-Lapine's Into the Woods (1987).
 Peters is "considered by many to be the premier interpreter of [Sondheim's] work," according to writer Alex Witchel.
 Raymond Knapp wrote that Peters "achieved her definitive stardom" in Sunday in the Park With George and Into the Woods.
 Sondheim has said of Peters, "Like very few others, she sings and acts at the same time," he says.
 "Most performers act and then sing, act and then sing ...
 Bernadette is flawless as far as I'm concerned.
 I can't think of anything negative."
-Peters continued her association with Sondheim by appearing in a 1995 benefit concert of Anyone Can Whistle, playing the role of Fay Apple.
-Additionally, she appeared in several concerts featuring Sondheim's work, and performed at his 1993 Kennedy Center Honors ceremony.
+She won the 1987 "CableACE Award" for her role as Dot in the television version of Sunday in the Park with George.
+In 1989 she starred in the James Ivory film Slaves of New York and in the Buddy Van Horn action comedy film Pink Cadillac (1989) alongside Clint Eastwood.